 The East Humber Trail, in Richmond Hill, Ontario, Canada, is a 2.9 km recreational trail made up of four (4) boardwalks, four (4) pedestrian bridges, and four (4) bat boxes.
 In September 2012, this nature trail opened to the public to enjoy walking, hiking, jogging and the natural landscape.
 The area covers several topographies such as woodlands, meadows, and wetlands, providing diverse habitats for many wildlife species, especially a wide variety of birds, which can be observed.

-The Techno Metal Post Engineering Department reviewed the project requirements and confirmed that P2 and P5 piles with 24-inch helix, at varying depths of 5-8 feet and up to 17 feet in organic soils, would be the most effective solution for a project of this scope and application.
-Initially, consideration was given to using a pile with two (2) helices (10” and 12” diameters, respectively) at an average depth of 28 feet.
-However, it was then decided that using a single helix (20” to 24”) pile was more cost-effective, giving more than double the service area at the desired depth.
+The Techno Metal Post Engineering Department reviewed the project requirements and confirmed that P2 and P5 piers with 24-inch helix, at varying depths of 5-8 feet and up to 17 feet in organic soils, would be the most effective solution for a project of this scope and application.
+Initially, consideration was given to using a pier with two (2) helices (10” and 12” diameters, respectively) at an average depth of 28 feet.
+However, it was then decided that using a single helix (20” to 24”) pier was more cost-effective, giving more than double the service area at the desired depth.